 Seven Springs Mountain Resort

 If you have more time, you can veer off onto Interstate 70 and visit Seven Springs Mountain Resort.
 While you might be familiar with this ski lodge, they also have wonderful activities year-round, and a beautiful golf course, spa or hiking depending on what you enjoy!
-Read on our recent Review of Seven Springs Mountain Resort to learn why this makes for a relaxing getaway destination in itself.
+Read on our Seven Springs Mountain Resort review to learn why this makes for a relaxing getaway destination in itself.

 If you’re more comfortable on the bigger highways you can travel via Pittsburgh heading west on I-70, then north on 79.
 Then take I-90 past Erie.
 Just know there are tolls on I-70 and I-90.
 Taking this route, you could swing into the charming small town of Greensburg.
 In business since 1933, Sunset Italian Restaurant serves delicious Italian American dining in a charming and historic venue.
 Their “pizza burger” sounded gimmicky but it was extremely delicious!